gradle/gradle/subprojects/docs/src/docs/release/notes.md

 TBD - Binary names are now scoped to the component they belong to.
 This means multiple components can have binaries with a given name.
 For example, several library components might have a `jar` binary.
 This allows binaries to have names that reflect their relationship to the component, rather than their absolute location in the software model.

+#### Component level dependencies for Java libraries

+In most cases it is more natural and convenient to define dependencies per component rather than individually on a source set and it is now possible to do so when defining a Java library.

+Example:

+    apply plugin: "jvm-component"

+    model {
+      components {
+        main(JvmLibrarySpec) {
+          dependencies {
+            library "core"
+          }
+        }

+        core(JvmLibrarySpec) {
+        }
+      }
+    }

+Dependencies declared this way will apply to all source sets for the component.

 #### Managed internal views for binaries and components

 Now it is possible to attach a `@Managed` internal view to any `BinarySpec` or `ComponentSpec` type.
 This allows pluign authors to attach extra properties to already registered binary and component types like `JarBinarySpec`.